 For vehicles supporting "personalization" where feature settings are based upon the driver of the vehicle (via keyfob in use, etc.), the PS enabled/ disabled setting shall be stored as one of the personalized settings, allowing each user's preference to be maintained separately and selected based upon the current user of the vehicle.

 The PS settings shall abide by Ford Motor Company requirements regarding "global" reset of customer selections/ personalization settings.

-For any resets that are to restore "factory" settings, the default setting(s) specified in section 14.1.1.1 shall apply.
+The selection, storage and management of PS enabled/disabled status shall be handled within the HMI component.

 Dependence Upon PS Fault Status

 In the event the PS system is disabled due to fault conditions, the customer HMI controls of the PS enable/disable shall be disabled.
-The method in which this is accomplished shall abide by Ford Motor Company HMI practices (ex. graying out HMI selections, providing an indication the feature is faulted/ unavailable, etc.)
+The method in which this is accomplished shall abide by Ford Motor Company HMI practices (ex. graying out HMI selections, providing an indication the feature is faulted/ unavailable, etc.).

 Method of Enabling/ Disabling PS

-The customer enabled/ disable of of PS via HMI acts as a condition for muting/ unmuting PS.
+The customer enabling/disabling of PS via HMI acts as a condition for muting/ unmuting PS.
 Upon the customer making an HMI selection regarding the enabled/ disabled status of PS, the HMI shall generate a request that triggers the NVH Service to utilize the Enable PS Req VIN to effectively enable/ disable the PS feature.

-The NVH Service/ Host shall provide the PS enabled/disabled status to the HMI so as to provide customer feedback.
+The NVH Service/ Host shall provide the PS enabled/disabled status to the HMI so as to provide driver feedback.

 Startup sequence for Enabling/Disabling PS